 Internship Programme 2021/22: Intern Profiles

-Our current Internship Programme has funded year-long placements for 39 fantastic young people at a range of charities and youth organisations across London and Essex.
+Our 2021-22 Internship Programme has funded year-long placements from April 2021 for 39 fantastic young people at a range of charities and youth organisations across London and Essex.
 Read some of their stories below to see where they are working, what led them there and what they are looking forward to on the programme…

 Penny, Early Intervention and Youth Engagement Worker – Reaching Higher